 If the student and the instructor are unable to resolve the student's concerns during the informal resolution process, the student may pursue the formal grade appeal process.
-The formal grade appeal must be done in writing to the instructor's dean, with a copy to the instructor, within the first three instructional weeks of the subsequent quarter, including Summer Session.
-Because many faculty members are not on campus during Summer Session, some Spring Quarter grade appeals may not be resolved until Fall Quarter.
+The formal grade appeal must be done in writing to the instructor's dean, with a copy to the instructor, within the first three instructional weeks of the subsequent term, including Summer Session.
+Because many faculty members are not on campus during Summer Session, some Spring Term grade appeals may not be resolved until Fall Term.
 The appeal letter shall include the following information:

 - Student's name

 - Student's current email address